drivendataorg/zamba/MAINTAINING.md

 Then (for both cases):
 - [ ] Run `make publish_models`

-This will copy the relevant files over to model folder within the official models directory, and modify them to keep only the relevant portions for th package.
+This will copy the relevant files over to model folder within the official models directory, and modify them to keep only the relevant portions for the package.
 Model weights will be copied to the relevant public buckets, and the location of the public checkpoints will be added to the official configs.

 Example logs:
 ```